 - Sharing your connection, intentionally or otherwise.
-The classic case that you’ve probably heard of is an unsecured wireless access point being used – without permission – by a nearby neighbor.
-That neighbor’s activity would appear coming from your IP address.
+The classic case is an unsecured wireless access point being used without permission by a nearby neighbor.
+That neighbor’s activity would appear to be coming from your IP address.

-- Businesses, large and small, often share a single or limited number of internet IP addresses among dozens (if not hundreds or thousands) of different computers on their internal network.
-In the extreme case, while the internet IP address might be seen as being located in a city housing, the company headquarters, or IT center, the network behind the internet-facing router could span many cities or even countries.
+- Businesses, large and small, often share a single or limited number of IP addresses among dozens (if not hundreds or thousands) of different computers on their internal network.
+In the extreme case, while the internet IP address might be seen as being located in a city housing the company headquarters or IT center, the network behind the internet-facing router could span many cities or even countries.

 In cases such as these, you would need the assistance of the local network administrator to identify a specific machine, if that’s even possible.

-At home, where you’re the network administrator, it’s important to simply realize that the actions of all computers sharing your internet connection will be associated with your IP address.
+At home, where you are the network administrator, it’s important to realize that the actions of all computers sharing your internet connection will be associated with your IP address.

-I hear often from individuals who have an IP address and they desperately want to identify who is at that IP address.
+I often hear from individuals who have an IP address and desperately want to identify who is at that IP address.

-As we’ve seen by now, it’s not that simple and it’s just not realistically possible.
+As we’ve seen by now, it’s not that simple; it’s just not realistically possible.

-As someone with an IP address that identifies our connection to the internet, that should reassure you (unless, of course, you’re doing things you shouldn’t).
+Since you also have an IP address that identifies your connection to the internet, this should reassure you (unless, of course, you’re doing things you shouldn’t).

-If you’re someone being harassed or otherwise wronged by someone whose IP address you were able to identify, it can be frustrating – but realize that the hoops you might have to jump through are the very same hoops that protect you as well.
+If you’re someone being harassed or otherwise wronged by someone whose IP address you are able to identify, it can be frustrating.
+But realize that the hoops you have to jump through are the very same hoops that protect you as well.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.